Joanna Fiodorow

 Joanna Fiodorow (born 4 March 1989) is a Polish retired athlete who specialized in the hammer throw.

 In 2014 she won the bronze medal at the European Championships with a throw of 73.67 m.

 She competed at the 2012 Olympic Games in London and the 2016 Olympic Games in Rio, taking 9th place in both finals.

-Her personal best throw is 75.09 meters, achieved in 2017 in Cetniewo.
+Her personal best throw is 76.35 meters, achieved during 2019 World Championships in Doha.

 In 2012 she was coached by Czesław Cybulski.
+After retiring in 2021 she became the coach of Wojciech Nowicki.